Data Centers in Caen

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps located in Caen, as of September 2025.
-Secure, low-latency access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved via private network connections to the main interconnection hub in Paris.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Caen, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated circuits to interconnection facilities in Paris.

 Power Analysis